Stastyle/ERDesigner/README.md

     * Mini-map for the canvas.
     * Snap to other items.
     * Zoom to selection.
-    * Customization of relationship line styles and cardinality symbols.
+    * Customization of relationship line styles.
     * Clearer visual distinction for PK/FK columns.
 * **Core Functionality:**
     * Generate SQL scripts (CREATE TABLE, ALTER TABLE).